 - Invite meeting or workshop participants to the board and to the video call

-- Have meeting organizer or workshop facilitator share their screen with Miro board open
+- Have the meeting organizer or workshop facilitator share their screen with the Miro board open

 Never start from scratch with Miro pre-made templates.
 Use Brainwriting, Retrospective, Ice Breaker templates and more with your team as is or use them for inspiration to build your own.

-- create and save your own custom templates and share them with your team on Team, Education, Business, and Consultant Plans
+- create and save your own custom templates and share them with your team on Starter, Education, Business, and Consultant plans

-- share templates across multiple teams on the Enterprise plan.
+- share templates across multiple teams on the Enterprise and Consultant plans

 Miro is designed to complement and enhance your workflow, not break it.
-That is why you can streamline your workflow with Miro by using integrations with tools you already love and use such as Slack, Microsoft Teams, Google Drive, Confluence, and more.
+That is why you can streamline your workflow with Miro by using integrations with tools you already love and use such as Slack, Microsoft Teams, Google, Confluence, and more.

 For example, you can